 Another popular topic was metrics and ROI, especially in terms of using it to show the value of your campaign to influencers.
 It was mentioned that knowing the CPM, which is the cost per mille (or cost per 1,000 impressions) is useful because it allows you to see how much it would cost per 1,000 views of your ad, as well as allow you to tailor the content to what would be most beneficial to the influencer and the brand.

 A CPM Calculator can help you track this.
 But you also have to consider the platform you’re using; for example, YouTube is more qualitative, so it would be more expensive than an Instagram post, while Instagram stories are more engaging.
 With this tool, you can see what’s more beneficial for your campaign.

+Quality over quantity.
+Your influencers must also be aligned with your brand’s and by extension your target audience’s values.
 Ultimately, the most important rule we learned is that, if your influencer marketing strategy is true to the purpose and mission of your brand, you’ll be able to connect with your audience in a meaningful, yet pointed way.